-1. To assess the use of mobile phone-based health information system (IVR) among caregivers.

-2. To assess the strength of the determinants for caregivers to use a mobile-phone-based health information system.

-3. To identify barriers in using a mobile-phone-based health information system among caregivers.
+- 1. To assess the use of a mobile phone-based health information system (IVR) among caregivers in Asante Akim North District. - 2.
+To assess the strength of the determinants for caregivers to use a mobile-phone-based health information system Asante Akim North District. - 3.
+To identify barriers in using a mobile-phone-based health information system among caregivers of children under five in Asante Akim North District.